adamguos/cs181g-unit2-game1/README.md

 Adam Guo, Ziang Xue, Gleb Tebaykin

+to do:

+- Why is the draw rate so low?
+It seems like Event::RedrawRequested(_) (main.rs:296) is only being called once every ~10 frames

 - Collision
 There are 3 struct types: `Terrian`, `Mobile` and `Projectile`.
 In my vision projectiles won't collide with other projectiles but every other possible pairs do collides.
 The `gather_contacts` is the same as the anim2d lab. -- Ziang